A Visitation of Spirits: Family history and lineage

 The background story of the Cross family's history plays an integral part in understanding how reputation and lineage effects the specific values that the Crosses choose to uphold.
 Through Ezra Cross and his ancestors, the Cross family in the novel is actually derived from the white Cross family to which they owe their name to.
 Several Tims Creek destinations, such as the Crosstown Theater, are referenced to be the work of the white Cross family whose own wealth and reputation are directly linked to the field work of Ezra and his slave ancestors.

 For the African American Cross family derived from Ezra Cross, their multi-generational residency in Tims Creek has created a solidified reputation of historical importance, one that both elevates their name and chains the family members to a certain degree of expected success or dignity.
 For Horace in particular, being both a straight-"A" student and one of the youngest of the family means the future of the Cross family's reputation will lie in his hands.
 However, any time Horace attempts to reveal an example of his queer identity, a factor that conflicts with the rural Southern traditions of religion and marriage, his family lashes out at him.
 There is a notion that a foreign element to the family's homogenous behavior will immediately bring down the reputation of the Cross family in Tims Creek.

+The weight of family legacy in the novel is inseparable from historical trauma, as the Crosses navigate life in a community haunted by the memory of slavery and shaped by systemic racism.
+This legacy forms the moral expectations imposed on Horace, reinforcing rigid gender and sexual roles.
+His failure to conform is perceived not only as a personal failing but as a threat to the family’s symbolic continuity.
+Kenan links lineage and morality through the character’s burden of “respectability,” where black identity is monitored and policed through an intergenerational lens.
+The ghostly presence of ancestral trauma resurfaces in the form of literal and figurative spectres, connecting Horace’s personal crisis to a collective history of repression and survival.